film42/teecp-rs/README.md

 This is a toy project to port film42/teecp to rust using tokio.

-The next step is to update this using async/await when it's stable.
+This uses the current beta rust release to use async/await features.

 (c) film42 + MIT License